lironui/AeroReformer/README.md

 # **AeroReformer: Aerial Referring Transformer for UAV-Based Referring Image Segmentation**

+The code is being cleaned and the datasets will be available soon!
+Keep toned!

 🚀 **AeroReformer** is a novel **vision-language framework** for **UAV-based referring image segmentation (UAV-RIS)**, designed to tackle the unique challenges of aerial imagery, such as complex spatial scales, occlusions, and diverse object orientations.

 Our approach integrates a **Vision-Language Cross-Attention Module (VLCAM)** for enhanced multimodal understanding and a **Rotation-Aware Multi-Scale Fusion (RAMSF) decoder** to improve segmentation accuracy in aerial scenes.